-In the past decade Maryland joined a growing trend of states leaning toward the abolishment of the death penalty because of the potential likelihood of sentencing the innocent.
-For years, Maryland protesters called on lawmakers to repeal the death penalty.
-Calls for the practice's repeal grew louder following a 2002 study that found racial disparity in the implementation of the death penalty, in conjunction with wrongful convictions.
-(PA 389-392).
+In the past decade Maryland joined a growing trend of states leaning toward the abolishment of the death penalty because of the potential likelihood of sentencing the

 In May 2013, Maryland became the eighteenth and most recent U.S. state to abolish the death penalty when Governor Martin O'Malley signed Senate Bill 276 outlawing the practice.
-(PA 393-419).
+(PA 386-412).
 Among dozens present for SB 276's signing, was Kirk Bloodsworth, who spent years campaigning for its repeal.
 He was released from Maryland's death row in 1993, after DNA evidence proved he was wrongfully convicted.
-(PA 391).
+(PA 384).